cog-isa/htm-rl/watcher/README.md

 - `S` - backward
 - `A` - left
 - `D` - right
+- `Scroll` - for change velocity
 - your cursor controls camera view
   - `LEFT SHIFT` or `MIDDLE BUTTON` unblock your camera

 Special functions:
+- `LEFT BUTTON` picks out cell there your cursor is
-- `RIGHT BUTTON` picks out cell there your cursor is
+- `RIGHT BUTTON` picks out cell there your cursor is, use it only after `LEFT BUTTON`, if you want to see information about connection between this 2 picked out cells (synapse's permanence for 2nd cell)
 - `Q` - displays by different color cells belonging to different segments.
 Uses only if some cell is picked out.
 - `E` - displays among segments the active segment.
 Uses only with `Q`